-The Passat Estate can be chosen in SE Nav, SEL and R-Line trim levels, plus GTE and GTE Advance; previous S, SE Business and GT trims have been dropped.
+The Passat Estate can be chosen in SE Nav, SEL and R-Line trim levels, plus GTE and GTE Advance; previous S, SE Business, GT, R-Line Edition and Alltrack trims have been dropped.
 Our favourite is the cheapest SE Nav, as it comes with sat nav, Bluetooth, DAB radio, adaptive cruise control, and front and rear parking sensors, along with supportive ‘ergoComfort’ front seats.
 Pair this trim level with either the 148bhp 1.5-litre petrol or the equally powerful 2.0-litre diesel, and the Passat is a highly accomplished family car.
 Company-car drivers may prefer the GTE, as its low CO2 emissions result in low 11% Benefit-in-Kind (BiK) payments.

 Euro NCAP awarded the Passat the full five stars in crash-testing, but it’s worth noting that Front Assist, which includes the ability to automatically perform an emergency stop if a collision is deemed imminent, wasn’t standard on the old S and BlueMotion trims.
 All new Passats get this tech, as well as PreCrash, which rapidly closes any open windows (including the sunroof), tightens seatbelts and prepares the brakes if a crash is imminent.

-The Volkswagen Passat range finished a disappointing 53rd in our 2019 Driver Power owner satisfaction survey, which ranked the top 100 cars in the UK.
-It didn't feature at all in the more recent 2020 survey.
+The Volkswagen Passat range finished 53rd in our 2019 Driver Power owner satisfaction survey, which ranked the top 100 cars in the UK.
+It didn't feature at all in our more recent surveys.